Nakayama automorphisms of double Ore extensions of Koszul regular algebras

-Finally, we are going to study the localization or the quotient ring of the double Ore extension $B$ with respect to the Ore set generated by new generators.
+Finally, we consider the localization or the quotient ring of the double Ore extension $B$ with respect to the Ore set generated by new generators.
 However, we can only do this in some special case as follows.

 \begin{proposition} Let $B=A_P[y_1, y_2; \sigma]$ be a trimmed double Ore extension with $P=(p, 0)$ and $ \sigma= $.
 Then, \begin{enumerate} \item [(1)] Both $\tau$ and $\xi$ are automorphisms of $A$.
 Moreover, they commutate with each other.